THE BLIND BOYS OF ALABAMA: ALMOST HOMEsingle lock records

 It goes without saying that ALMOST HOME is the strongest and most cohesive recorded that the Blind Boys have ever released.
 Unfortunately as it was initially released as an Amazon exclusive not everyone got the chance to hear it when it first came out.
 But, such is the way things are now in the music industry.
 Thankfully Single Lock Records is giving the record second chance and has made it more widely available.
 Now that all can enjoy this historic group’s finest hour, do yourself a favor and check out, ALMOST HOME today.

 James Govan might be the best singer you’ve never heard of.
-Born in McComb, Mississippi in 1949, James was raised in Memphis, Tennessee where he was an in-demand performer on Beale Street.
-His first “big break” came in 1967 when his talent caught the attention of songwriter/producer George Jackson.
-Jackson who at the time was working for the Muscle Shoals-based record label FAME decided to record a demo with James in Memphis.
-He sent the demo to FAME label owner Rick Hall who loved what he heard and set James up with producer Mickey Buckins.
-James recorded a number of songs for FAME between 1969 and 1972 but the label only released a few of them as singles.
-In fact, most of the music went unreleased until 2013 when the good people at ACE Records complied it and released it as James GovanWanted: The FAME Recordings.
-Even though none of these recordings were big hits that made him a household name it’s still an amazing body of work that’s essential to any music fan’s record collection.
+A staple of the local music scene for many years, James Govan was born in McComb, Mississippi in 1949.
+His first big break came in 1967 when his talent caught the attention of songwriter/producer George Jackson.
+Jackson, who at the time was a songwriter for the legendary Muscle Shoals record label FAME, immediately recognized there was something special in James’ voice and decided to introduced him to FAME Records owner Rick Hall.
+Hall also heard potential and soon after their meeting James starting recording sides for FAME.
+While the material was strong and James would go on to recorded a number of songs for FAME between 1969 and 1972 the label only released a few of them as singles.
+In fact, most of the music went unreleased until 2013 when the good people at ACE Records complied and released James GovanWanted: The FAME Recordings.
+Even though none of these recordings were big hits it’s still an amazing body of work that’s essential to any Soul music fan’s record collection.